privacygmail cleanupemail security

 Gmail's Native Tools: Stays Within Google Ecosystem

-Processing location: Google's servers (which already have your email)
+Processing location: Google's servers (which already hold your email)

 What they access:

-• Your emails (which Google already has complete access to)
+• Your emails (which Google already has full access to)

 • No additional third-party access required